Pet Advisor Blog

 Traditional Cat Association, Inc.

 The Abyssinian Cat is a purebred that has a history clouded in theories and legends.
 Among the popular theories about this cat breed’s origin is that they are the direct descendants of the sacred cats of the ancient Egyptians.
-The reason may be the similarity of the modern Abyssinian Cats with the god-like felines that has been depicted in ancient Egyptian arts.
+The reason may be the similarity of the modern Abyssinian Cats with the god-like felines that have been depicted in ancient Egyptian arts.
 Another widely accepted historical account of the Abyssinian cat’s origin links it to Ethiopia.
 It is said that during 1868, the year that saw the end of the Abyssinian War, a cat of this type was brought to England.

-That two theories does not agree on the results of the genetic research made with the Abyssinian cat’s DNA.
-The results suggest that this particular cat breed can trace its roots to a cat breed that have existed across the coastal regions of Southeast Asia and other parts of the Indian Ocean.
+That two theories do not agree on the results of the genetic research made with the Abyssinian cat’s DNA.
+The results suggest that this particular cat breed can trace its roots to a cat breed that has existed across the coastal regions of Southeast Asia and other parts of the Indian Ocean.
 A remarkable resemblance of the Abyssinian cat with the African Wildcat, the famous progenitors of all the modern domestic cats, substantiates the results of this breed’s DNA research.

 The Abyssinian cats are not for the casual cat lover.
-These cats are not luxury pets that can be treated as an accessory to compliment a home’s interior design and also not for those owners who enjoy cuddling their pets.
+These cats are not luxury pets that can be treated as an accessory to complement a home’s interior design and also not for those owners who enjoy cuddling their pets.

 The Abyssinian cat is a breed that will display a high spirited disposition, often curious and always courageous.
 These are cats not for cuddling, but they aren’t aloof and not at all standoffish in nature.
 They will be involved in their owner’s lives, especially during supper time.
-They are also known for being the comics or clowns of the feline world as this short haired cat is famous for performing amusing antics especially in front of their owners.
+They are also known for being the comics or clowns of the feline world as this short-haired cat is famous for performing amusing antics especially in front of their owners.
 This cat breed is naturally athletic and capable of leaping very high.

 Every cat registry that recognizes this purebred has its own general standard of this breed.
-But generally, the Abyssinian Cat is considered to be a colorful breed and distinctly famous for their ticked coat.
+But generally, the Abyssinian Cat is considered to be a colorful breed and distinctly famous for its ticked coat.

 Head, Ears and Eyes

 The head of the Abyssinian cat is modified.
 It has large ears that always appear alert and pointed moderately.
 The large eyes are almond-shaped, expressive but not Oriental like and not round.
-Common eye colors are gold or green and accentuated by fine dark line cover its eyelids.
+Common eye colors are gold or green and accentuated by fine dark lines cover its eyelids.

 Coat and Tail

-All the North American cat registries recognize the Abyssinian cat that have coat colors of Ruddy, Blue, Fawn and Sorrel.
+All the North American cat registries recognize the Abyssinian cat that has coat colors of Ruddy, Blue, Fawn and Sorrel.
 In the United Kingdom, New Zealand and Australia, all four colors are accepted with an added fifth coat color that is silver.

 Abyssinians are cats known to be prone to various dental problems that include tooth decay and gingivitis.
-It is advisable to train these cats to submit to a regular dental grooming, from brushing their teeth to applying fluoride cream.
+It is advisable to train these cats to submit to regular dental grooming, from brushing their teeth to applying fluoride cream.
 This short-haired cat breed is also known to be prone to a genetic renal disease called amyloidosis.